High Incident

-High Incident was a police drama television series produced by DreamWorks Television for the ABC network.
+High Incident is a police drama television series produced by DreamWorks Television for the ABC network.
 The show was created by Steven Spielberg, Michael Pavone, Eric Bogosian, and Dave Alan Johnson.
 It aired from March 4, 1996, to May 8, 1997, running a total of 32 episodes.

 Premise

 The show focused on the everyday stories of a group of El Camino Police Department (ECPD) officers investigating and solving crimes.